Cryptography: Cybersecurity

 Cryptography can be used to secure communications by encrypting them.
 Websites use encryption via HTTPS.
 "End-to-end" encryption, where only sender and receiver can read messages, is implemented for email in Pretty Good Privacy and for secure messaging in general in WhatsApp, Signal and Telegram.

 Operating systems use encryption to keep passwords secret, conceal parts of the system, and ensure that software updates are truly from the system maker.
 Instead of storing plaintext passwords, computer systems store hashes thereof; then, when a user logs in, the system passes the given password through a cryptographic hash function and compares it to the hashed value on file.
 In this manner, neither the system nor an attacker has at any point access to the password in plaintext.

 Encryption is sometimes used to encrypt one's entire drive.
 For example, University College London has implemented BitLocker (a program by Microsoft) to render drive data opaque without users logging in.

 Cryptocurrencies and cryptoeconomics

 Cryptographic techniques enable cryptocurrency technologies, such as distributed ledger technologies (e.g., blockchains), which finance cryptoeconomics applications such as decentralized finance (DeFi).
-Key cryptographic techniques that enable cryptocurrencies and cryptoeconomics include, but are not limited to: cryptographic keys, cryptographic hash functions, asymmetric (public key) encryption, Multi-Factor Authentication (MFA), End-to-End Encryption (E2EE), and Zero Knowledge Proofs (ZKP).
+Key cryptographic techniques that enable cryptocurrencies and cryptoeconomics include, but are not limited to: cryptographic keys, cryptographic hash function, asymmetric (public key) encryption, Multi-Factor Authentication (MFA), End-to-End Encryption (E2EE), and Zero Knowledge Proofs (ZKP).

+Quantum computing cybersecurity

+Estimates suggest that a quantum computer could reduce the effort required to break today’s strongest RSA or elliptic-curve keys from millennia to mere seconds, rendering current protocols (such as the versions of TLS that rely on those keys) insecure.

+To mitigate this “quantum threat”, researchers are developing quantum-resistant algorithms whose security rests on problems believed to remain hard for both classical and quantum computers.